ShiJbey/minerva/README.md

 ![Minerva Screenshot](https://github.com/user-attachments/assets/25f7def9-a375-4f72-b4ac-3bc5c9d60759)

 Minerva is a non-interactive dynasty simulator, that models procedurally generated characters and families vying for influence and power over a shared map.
 It is designed for emergent narrative research and data analysis.
 I've found it to be an excellent project for learning how to write SQL queries.
-Minerva's core architecture is based on [Neighborly](https://github.com/ShiJbey/neighborly), and its systems and mechanics were inspired by [Game of Thrones](https://gameofthrones.fandom.com/wiki/Wiki_of_Westeros), the [Shōgun boardgame](https://boardgamegeek.com/boardgame/2690/james-clavells-shogun), [WorldBox](https://the-official-worldbox-wiki.fandom.com/wiki/The_Official_Worldbox_Wiki), [Crusader Kings III](https://duckduckgo.com/?q=crusader+kings+wiki+3&t=osx), and [the Japanese Clan system](https://en.wikipedia.org/wiki/Japanese_clans).
+Minerva's core architecture is based on [Neighborly](https://github.com/ShiJbey/neighborly), and its systems and mechanics were inspired by [Game of Thrones](https://gameofthrones.fandom.com/wiki/Wiki_of_Westeros), the [Shōgun board game](https://boardgamegeek.com/boardgame/2690/james-clavells-shogun), [WorldBox](https://the-official-worldbox-wiki.fandom.com/wiki/The_Official_Worldbox_Wiki), [Crusader Kings III](https://duckduckgo.com/?q=crusader+kings+wiki+3&t=osx), and [the Japanese Clan system](https://en.wikipedia.org/wiki/Japanese_clans).

 I started this project as a fork of Neighborly because I felt that Neighborly was trying to do too many things.
 Neighborly, provides an expandable platform, but, in my opinion offers, little scaffolding for creating interesting emergent stories "out of the box".
 Most of Neighborly's stories are rather mundane slice of life stories about people raising families and working jobs.
 Minerva addresses this dullness, by providing a more interesting narrative framing around families fighting for power, and the adventures of those in-charge of the families.